 - What are Tailgating and Anti-Tailgating?
 Unauthorized individuals can follow authorized personnel through an open door, resulting in a common security issue referred to as ‘tailgating.’
 Further, a door cannot isolate the direction of authorized passage.
 For example, if a door is activated for an exit, it will not prevent an unauthorized user from entering through the open door.
 Anti-Tailgating applies the principle of a turnstile to a door, by sending an alarm if someone comes in through the ‘exit’ door, or otherwise tries to enter unauthorized.

 - What are the services offered by TURNSTILES.us?
-We supply industrial grade protection and security equipment and provide turnkey turnstile operations, including concept design, drafting, engineering, compliance, and installing turnstile systems with access control.
+We supply industrial grade protection and security equipment and provide turnkey turnstile services including concept design, drafting, engineering, compliance, and installing turnstile systems with access control.

-- What is the average lead time for shipping?
-Manufacturing, crating, and shipping turnstiles can take 3-6 weeks, depending on the level of customization required for your order.
+- What is the average lead time for a turnstile?
+Production, testing, crating, and shipping of turnstiles may take 4-8 weeks, depending on the level of customization required for your order.
 Timelines for complete system solutions vary by complexity of the project – we stay with you through every step of the way.
-Some units are currently in stock and can ship relatively soon.
-Timelines vary for highly customized items.
+Some units are currently in stock and can ship much sooner.
 Contact us to find out the lead time for a particular product.
 See our In-Stock page for updates on inventory available immediately.

 - What is the average lead time for installation?
 We can plan an on-site visit that works with your project schedule, typically as soon as 30-90 days out.
 We advise that you consult with us early on, and depending on the complexity and location of your project, book an installation accordingly.
 On average, technicians are 30-90 days out to perform an installation.
 Rush jobs are possible which require a minimum of 14 days notice.